lq-bupt/lq-bupt.github.io/_pages/about.md

 # Awards
 {: #awards }

-- Best Paper Award, IEEE EDGE 2021
+- **IEEE TSC 2024 Best Paper Award**
+  The only awardee among 324 papers, for the paper *Battery-Aware Energy Optimization for Satellite Edge Computing*.

-- Distinguished Paper Award, ICSOC 2023
+- **IEEE EDGE 2021 Best Paper Award**
+  For the paper *Towards Sustainable Satellite Edge Computing*.

+- **ACM MobiCom 2025 Best Demo Runner-up Award**
+  For the demo *Emulating Space Computing Networks with RHONE*.

-- Postdoctoral Innovation Talents Support Program, 2023
+- **ICSOC 2023 Distinguished Paper Award**
+  For the paper *Niagara: Scheduling DNN Inference Services on Heterogeneous Edge Processors*.

 <a id="projects"></a>